What's the Best Mortgage Option for You?

 Research is key.
 It helps you feel prepared when it comes time to choose a lender and loan program.
 Consider your budget and goals first.
-Then choose a lender, preferably one who can customize any home loan in the industry.
+Then select a lender, preferably one who can customize any home loan in the industry.

 Let's get started by discussing household situations and desired goals.
 Can you identify with any of these?

 First-time home buyer

 It’s an exciting time in your life when it comes to making that first home purchase.
 You’re investing in something tangible, and somewhere you can call a home of your own.
 And with home equity on the rise, there’s no better time to make the dream of homeownership come true.

 The best way to get started: consider your finances.
 Do you have some money saved up?
 What does your debt look like?
 Do you have your financial paperwork organized?